 This 2-pin connector is for the chassis-mounted reset button for system reboot without turning off the system power.

-Q-Connector (System panel)
+ASUS Q-Connector (system panel)

-ASUS Q-Connector allows you to easily to connect the chassis front panel cables to the motherboard.
-Perform these steps to install ASUS Q-Connector.
+You can use the ASUS Q-Connector to connect/disconnect chassis front panel cables in a few steps.
+Refer to the instructions below to install the ASUS Q-Connector